erikjoh/strongbox/SRS.md

 Title: Storage existence

-Description: Given a repository id and path which is located on a non-existant storage an RepositoryMappingException should be raised
+Description: Given a repository id and path which is located on a non-existant storage an RepositoryMappingException should be raised by resolveArgument

 DEP: